-46. FIRSTAIDANDEQUIPMENT

-The Home Club shall be responsible for providing suitable first aid equipment at the venue and all teams shall have a first aider present.
-Please refer to the standards table in appendix 4 for the league requirements on this regulation.
+46.1 The Home Club shall be responsible for providing suitable first aid equipment at the venue and all teams shall have a first aider present.
+Refer to the standards table in Appendix 5 for the league requirements on this regulation.

-47. BLOOD INJURIES
+47. BLOOD AND HEAD INJURIES

-During a Match, the referees must order any Player who is bleeding, or has an open wound, to leave the playing area.
+- 47.1 During a Match, the referees must order any Player who is bleeding, or has an open wound, to leave the playing area.
 The Player may return to the court only after the bleeding has stopped and the area affected, or the open wound, has been completely and securely covered.
-Coaches should follow Basketball England Guidance document; Preventing Infectious Diseases - Blood and Other Body Fluids
+Coaches should follow Basketball England Guidance document; Preventing Infectious Diseases Blood and Other Body Fluids. - 47.2 Should any player show signs of a head injury during the game, the referees should stop the game immediately irrespective of which team has possession or the location of the ball.
+Where a player is showing signs and symptoms of concussion they should be removed from the game by their coach.
+Coaches should follow the guidance set out in the Concussion Guidelines.